Leaf peeping is a great outdoor activity in the fall on Cape Cod.

 Another nearby trail takes a wooded route out to the 1.2 miles Salt Pond trail which passes by the Salt Pond, along Nauset Marsh and circles back to the Visitor Center; you can also walk or bike on the 2 mile bike trail that leads out to Coast Guard Beach, past Doane Rock—a good place to stop and picnic – even in the fall!

 One of favorite walking spots among locals is the National Seashore’s Fort Hill in Eastham, where one and a half miles of trails meander through fields with stunning water and marsh views, through woods and a cedar swamp.
 You’re likely to spot rabbits, birds, and other wildlife, but watch out for monster poison ivy plants on the edge of the trail!

 A Challenging Walking Spot

 The Seashore’s longest and most difficult trail is called Great Island in Wellfleet.
 Accessible by driving out past the harbor to the parking area, the trail is a hilly 8 miles (round trip) through soft sand, pitch pines, and marshes that offers breathtaking views of Wellfleet Bay.

 Visit Cape Cod In The Fall!

 Don’t fall victim to the autumn tourist traps in other parts of New England.
-You can experience true beauty and brilliant foliage right in Cape Cod.
+You can experience true beauty and brilliant Cape Cod foliage without breaking the bank.
 This coastal region of Massachusetts has so much to offer leaf peepers, avid hikers – even families with young children!

-Check out some of the incredible Cape Cod hotel packages going on right now!
-Fall in Cape Cod is not to be missed – nor forgotten.
+Check out some of the incredible Cape Cod hotel packages going on right now at Bayside Resort Hotel – voted #1 mid-Cape hotel resort!
+Their deals are listed HERE.